 Last Updated on June 3, 2015 by Chef Mireille

-I added some caramelized onions to the filling to add some more flavor.
-The sweetness of the onions that comes from caramelization really added to the street side version of the knish.
+I added some caramelized onions to the filling to add even more flavor.
+The sweetness of the onions that comes from caramelization really added to this classic Knish – NYC Street Food Recipe

 Yield: 18 3″ knish